Air Fryer Asparagus | Oil-Free

 You really can use any seasonings preferred for the asparagus, and there are so many to choose from.
 I usually combine 2 or 3 at a time, and the top four listed are my personal favorites.

-Can asparagus be cooked in an oven?
+Can these be cooked in an oven instead?

 white plate with air fried asparagus with cherry tomatoes